 Representation of Unilever in drafting and negotiating the design-build agreement for the upgrades and modifications to the pretreatment systems for the company’s Kilbourn, Illinois, facility.

 Representation of an international contractor in joint venture for the construction of $162 million aquarium project in Taiwan.

-Representation of Starwood Capital in selecting project delivery and in drafting and negotiating design, construction, and consulting agreements, and insurance and bonding issues, for major projects throughout the U.S.; includes luxury high-rise hotels in Midtown Manhattan; a resort comprising two hotels and a convention center in Snowmass, Colorado; and the renovation of a casino through phased design and construction in Las Vegas, Nevada.
+Representation of Starwood Capital in selecting project delivery; drafting and negotiating design, construction, and consulting agreements; and insurance and bonding issues for major projects throughout the U.S., including luxury high-rise hotels in Midtown Manhattan; a resort comprising two hotels and a convention center in Snowmass, Colorado; and the renovation of a casino through phased design and construction in Las Vegas, Nevada.

 Representation as outside general counsel to a major hospitality contractor to negotiate contracts and provide representation in disputes from California to Florida.